ruzickap/packer-templates/docs/GitLab_CI_configuration.md

 Few notes how to configure GitLab for `packer-templates` to build boxes for Vagrant automatically every month.

-* New Project -> CI/CD fir external repo -> GitHub
+* New Project -> CI/CD fir external repository -> GitHub
   * `ruzickap/packer-templates` -> Connect

 * Settings